dineshkumares/info_extraction_receipts/README.md

     │   │
     │   └── pipeline
-    │       ├── graph.py            <- Construct a graph from raw data. (export figures of graphs) │       ├── graph_to_data.py    <- Convert graph to a Torch Geometric dataset for modeling.
+    │       ├── graph.py            <- Construct a graph from raw data. (export figures of graphs) │       ├── data_for_GCN.py    <- Convert graph to a Torch Geometric dataset for GCN modeling.
     │       ├── tess_ocr.py         <- Convert any document to image formate
     │       └── visualize.py        <- Visualize/export bounding boxes and labels
     │
     ├── LICENSE
     │
-    └── README.md
+    ├── README.md
+    │
+    └── requirements.txt    <- modules required to run the files

 --------

-References:<br>
+### References:
 - [An Invoice Reading System Using a Graph Convolutional Network](https://link.springer.com/chapter/10.1007/978-3-030-21074-8_12)
 - [Graph Neural Networks:
 A Review of Methods and Applications](https://arxiv.org/pdf/1812.08434.pdf )